freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/slingshots.md

 # Slingshots

 Slingshots are most commonly located just above the flippers.
 They usually consist of two "blade" switches on the inner side of a triangular rubber.
-Between the switches there is a coil driven arm that propellers the ball away from the slingshot when either switch closes.
+Between the switches there is a coil driven arm that propels the ball away from the slingshot when either switch closes.

 Visual Pinball doesn't have an explicit slingshot element.
 Instead, it relies on walls with a segment marked as *slingshot*, which generates an additional force being applied to the ball when the segment is hit.
 However, the rubber animation is up to the table script to implement.